MHF0/Penetration-Testing/W01D02 Virtual Lab Setup.md

 ### Now we can dowload the VirtualBox machine

-Go to link [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) and click on Windows hosts
+Go to [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) and click on Windows hosts

 ![vBoxDownload](./img/VMBox-download.png)